pybind/pybind11/README_smart_holder.rst

        py::classh<Foo>(m, "Foo");
    }

-There are three small differences compared to classic pybind11:
+There are three small differences compared to Classic pybind11:

 - ``#include <pybind11/smart_holder.h>`` is used instead of ``#include <pybind11/pybind11.h>``.